terryg40/Exploratory-Data-Analysis---Course-Project-1/README.md

 #####       water-heater and an air-conditioner.

 ##### My goal was to examine how household energy usage varied over a 2-day period in February, 2007.
-##### My task is to reconstruct four plots.
+##### My task was to reconstruct four plots.
 For each plot I was to:

 ##### *Construct the plot and save it to a PNG file with a width of 480 pixels and a height of 480 pixels.
 ##### *Name each of the plot files as plot1.png, plot2.png, etc.
 ##### *Create a separate R code file (plot1.R, plot2.R, etc) that constructed the corresponding plot, i.e. code in plot1.R
 #####       constructs the plot1.png plot.
-The code file should include code for reading data so that the plot can be
+The code file was to include code for reading data so that the plot could be
 #####       fully reproduced.
-I must also include the code that created the PNG file.
+I was also to include the code that created the PNG file.
 ##### *Add the PNG file and R code file to the top-level folder of my git repository (no need for separate sub-folders)